raphael251/simple-user-auth-api/README.md

 1. Enter the `cmd/server` folder and run `go run main.go`.
 If you don't change the initial `.env` file, the application will start on port 3000.

+### Open API Swagger Docs

+After running the project, you can go to the address `http://localhost:3000/docs/index.html` and test the API endpoints via the interface.

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |
 | --- | --- | --- |